anna-filou/anna-filou.github.io/_posts/2026-04-13-why-are-pronouns-gendered-at-all.md

 If I say “she is a doctor”, you know I’m talking about a female human.
 But you know nothing else.
 What is their hair color?
 Skin color?
 Age?
 Doesn’t matter!
 If it did, I could specify (“She is 32 years old.
 She has blond hair.”)
 But gender?
 Well, that one characteristic is so important for some reason that I just need to mention it to be “grammatically correct”.

-Reproductive sex is real.
 Humans reproduce through a binary sex system: male sperm fertilizes a female egg.
 That’s not up for debate.[^3]

 But choosing to divide the population based on reproductive biology, and use different pronouns to refer to them, and making it a grammatical necessity that we use these pronouns in almost every sentence… well, those are arbitrary decisions our society has made, and can therefore undo.